sodadata/docs/soda/data-contracts-write.md

   - name: date_first_purchase
     type: freshness_in_days
     must_be_less_than: 2

-checks:
-  - type: freshness_in_hours
-    must_be_less_than: 6
-    name: New data arrived in the last 6 hours
+    name: New data arrived within the last 2 days
 ```

 ### Missing